davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   [RFC6066].
 This alert is always fatal.

 unknown_psk_identity
-: Sent by servers when a PSK cipher suite is selected but no acceptable PSK identity is provided by the client.
-Sending this alert is OPTIONAL; servers MAY instead choose to send a "decrypt_error" alert to merely indicate an invalid PSK identity.
+: Sent by endpoints when a PSK cipher suite is selected but no acceptable PSK identity is provided by its peer.
+Sending this alert is OPTIONAL; endpoints MAY instead choose to send a "decrypt_error" alert to merely indicate an invalid PSK identity.
  [[TODO: This doesn't really make sense with the current PSK negotiation scheme where the client provides multiple PSKs in